Physicist91/datasciencecoursera3/CodeBook.md

     keep_md: yes
 ---

-##Original Codebooks
-_Original codebooks that described the project and the raw data_

-* README.txt
-* features_info.txt

-##Raw Data
-_Raw data used in the cleaning process_
-* test/subject_test.txt
-* test/X_test.txt
-* test/y_test.txt
-* train/subject_train.txt
-* train/X_train.txt
-* train/y_train.txt
-* features.txt
-* activity_labels.txt
+__This codebook describes the variables in "tidy.txt" and its values.__

-##Variables Description
+##Variables
 _Description of variables contained in the tidy data set_

-Each variable is written in the format "activity.subject", which describes an activity performed by a particular volunteer (subject) while wearing a Samsung Galaxy S II on her waist.
+Each variable is written in the format "activity.subject", which describes an activity performed by a particular volunteer (subject) while wearing a Samsung Galaxy S II on his/her waist.
 For example, LAYING.30 contains the measurements for subject number 30 performing activity of LAYING.

 There are 6 possible activities: